-He shall be elected directly by all the People at home and abroad, according to a Writ of Election issued duly by the Chief Justice of the State, for a Term of two years which shall end at noon and begin then for his successor; and his Oath of Office shall be administered by the Chief Justice in public, in a solemn atmosphere, and in witness also of the Speaker of the Chamber of Delegates and the Marshal of the Hall of Magisters.
+He shall be elected directly by all the People at home and abroad, according to a Writ of Election issued duly by the Foretribune of the State, for a Term of two years which shall end at noon and begin then for his successor; and his Oath of Office shall be administered by the Foretribune in public, in a solemn atmosphere, and in witness also of the Marshal of the Hall of Magisters and the Speaker of the Chamber of Delegates.

 He shall enjoy personal Immunity for actions made in the official capacity of his Office, and his person shall cease during his tenure to be the object of any judicial process; but his Term shall have no effect in cases of limitations or repose, as if he shall have never served, and any proceedings may be reactivated or new actions brought after Office.

 He shall receive for his services a Compensation at stated times, which shall be ascertained by statute and paid from the Treasury of the State, and be neither increased nor diminished during the Term for which he shall have been elected; and, during the same Term, shall receive no other public Emolument, nor hold or be appointed to any other public position of Power, Trust or Profit, from or within the State.

 He shall, in order to keep the Office, have attained thirty-five years of age; have been nine years a Citizen of the State; and, at the time of Election, be in good standing, enjoy full liberties, have been for the preceding seven years a resident within the State, and have neither served nor acted in the same Office longer than three during the preceding six years.

 §3.
 The President shall be the Commander-in-Chief of the Armed Forces, and secure the protection and peace of the State against all threats foreign and domestic;